Alyx-Learbott/openclaw-voice-widget/VOICE-IMPROVEMENT-PLAN.md

 Zonos is open-weight and supports voice cloning/reference audio plus fine-grained conditioning: speaking rate, pitch variation, audio quality, and emotion vectors such as happiness, fear, sadness, anger, neutral, etc. It outputs at 44 kHz and has a Gradio/demo path.

 Caveats: intended for GPU; CPU can run but is likely too slow for interactive use.
 Hybrid model has stricter GPU requirements; transformer may be more feasible.
-This is the most interesting candidate for an expressive Alyx identity, but probably not first implementation.
+This is the most interesting candidate for an expressive Agent identity, but probably not first implementation.

 ### F5-TTS: strong voice-cloning/quality candidate